-Build an AI That Triages Your Inbox
+Build an AI That Sorts Your Inbox for You

 Maps to: AI Application Builder · Executive Assistant · Chief of Staff · Operations Analyst · Solutions Engineer